Changissnz/selfinterest/README.md

 of others in order to demonstrate the corresponding proper practice; but the artificial axiom of following as virtue is instead direct.
-Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work effect by the negative influence, a swaying of the will for self-interest to operate towards different ends in matters where conclusive effects as endings
+Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work effect by the negative influence, a swaying of the will for self-interest to operate towards different ends in matters where conclusive effects as endings